BellerophonMobile/xmp3/README.md

 To build with no optimizations and debugging symbols:

-    ./waf configure --debug
+    ./waf configure --debug build
-    ./waf

-To build and run the tests, run:
+To run the tests, run:

-    ./waf configure --test
     ./waf test

 Each build command will put output in the "build" directory.
 To remove built